 This revenue procedure updates Rev. Proc.
-2008-72, 2008-2 C.B.
-1286, and provides optional standard mileage rates for taxpayers to use in computing the deductible costs of operating an automobile for business, charitable, medical, or moving expense purposes.
-This revenue procedure also provides rules under which the amount of ordinary and necessary expenses of local travel or transportation away from home that are paid or incurred by an employee are deemed substantiated under § 1.274-5 of the Income Tax Regulations if a payor (an employer, its agent, or a third party) provides a mileage allowance under a reimbursement or other expense allowance arrangement.
-The substantiation methods described in this revenue procedure are not mandatory.
-A taxpayer may use actual allowable expense amounts to substantiate expenses if the taxpayer maintains adequate records or other sufficient evidence.
-The Internal Revenue Service prospectively adjusts the business and medical and moving standard mileage rates annually (to the extent warranted).
+2009-54, 2009-51 I.R.B.
+930, and provides rules for using optional standard mileage rates in computing the deductible costs of operating an automobile for business, charitable, medical, or moving expense purposes.
+This revenue procedure also provides rules for substantiating, under § 274(d) of the Internal Revenue Code and § 1.274-5 of the Income Tax Regulations, the amount of an employee's ordinary and necessary expenses of local travel or transportation away from home that a payor (an employer, its agent, or a third party) reimburses using a mileage allowance.
+Taxpayers are not required to use the substantiation methods described in this revenue procedure.
+A taxpayer may substantiate actual allowable expense amounts if the taxpayer maintains adequate records or other sufficient evidence.
+The Internal Revenue Service prospectively adjusts the standard mileage rates for business, medical, and moving expenses annually (to the extent warranted).
+Beginning with the rates for 2011, the Service will publish the standard mileage rates for the use of an automobile for business, charitable, medical, and moving expense purposes in a separate annual notice.